mybluewebsite/Project-Milestone-2/README.md

      ![Contact form Wave Results](assets/images/wave_contact.png)

 5. Manual Testing

    - Selecting the navbar elements takes you to their respective pages.
    - Selecting "Download CV" downloads and opens the CV in a new tab.
    - Selecting either of the social links takes you to their respective webpages.
    - Clicking "Send" on the form without inputting data will bring up a caution message.
    - Clicking the arrows on the carousel on the "Work Experience" page will allow you to cylce through the images.

+The program is compatible with Chrome, Safari, and Microsoft Edge.
+The website has been thoroughly tested and is fully responsive across various devices, including Samsung S23, Google Pixel 7, tablets, and laptops.
+Feedback from mobile users was incorporated throughout the development process.

 ### Known Bugs